 Vang Vieng is an adventure seeker’s destination.
-From tubing (floating on a tube on the river), hot air ballooning, hiking, rock climbing, to renting buggies and ATVs, it’s all about finding different ways to explore its outdoor beauty.
+From tubing (floating on a tube on the river), hot air ballooning, hiking, and rock climbing, to renting buggies and ATVs, it’s all about finding different ways to explore its outdoor beauty.
 As someone who loves hiking, it was no surprise that I wanted to go up Pha Ngern, the most scenic hike in Vang Vieng.

-Unfortunately, my hopes were soon thwarted by a language barrier; instructions lost in translation.
+Unfortunately, my hopes were soon thwarted by a language barrier; instructions were lost in translation.
 Although I wanted to hike up Pha Ngern Trailhead, I was taken to the starting point for Pha Ngern Silver Cliff by my tuk-tuk driver.
 Fortunately, the two hikes are very close to each other, with almost similar views.
-So, I decided to stop complaining and just hike up the Silver Cliff instead.
+So, I decided to stop complaining and hike up the Silver Cliff instead.

 Pha Ngern Silver Cliff – Distance and Elevation

 From what I learned, the Pha Ngern Silver Cliff hike is slightly shorter than Pha Ngern Trailhead.
 And in terms of elevation too, Pha Ngern Silver Cliff is a bit lower.

 The main difference is the views.
 Both have amazing views but of slightly different areas.

 - Items to carry